ake-persson/pepa/doc/pepa.1.md

 *pepa* generates configuration for Salt Stack in YAML or JSON using Hierarchical substitution similar to Hiera or Distill for Puppet, but with the additional support for Jinja.

-Configuration is considered from System, Host and Application perspective where a System is a collection of hosts and applications. the idea is that Software should drive the configuration of a host rather then the other way around.

 # OPTIONS

 -h, --help